MRiDeb/Coupon/README.md

 By Age:  ![ByAge](https://github.com/user-attachments/assets/a0e32935-5dd2-4606-ad03-a0f9f1f0a263)

-This graph show that younger population will be more than likely to use the coupons for coffee, carry out, and cheap resturats.
-Coupon use in bars as low and overrall, every age group minimally use the high more expensive resturatn coupon.
-Coupon use decreases propostinaly with age. suprise is that folks over 50 use the coupons like their 30 year old counter parts.
+This graph shows that the younger population is more likely to use coupons for coffee, carryout, and inexpensive restaurants.
+Coupon usage in bars is low, and overall, every age group uses coupons for more expensive restaurants minimally.
+Coupon usage decreases proportionally with age.
+Interestingly, individuals over 50 use coupons at a rate similar to their 30-year-old counterparts.

 By Income:  ![image](https://github.com/user-attachments/assets/70d1607b-beeb-4d7c-90e8-a9dcf709d504)

-This graph also show that middle income range from $25k to $62K will be more than likely to use the coupons.
-This matches the age group use on  coffee, carry out, and cheap resturats.
-Coupon use in bars as low and overrall, every age group minimally use the high more expensive resturatn coupon.
-Coupon use decreases propostinaly with age.
-Similar suprise is that folks who earn over $100k use the coupons like mid income level.
+This graph also shows that individuals with a middle income range of $25K to $62K are more likely to use coupons.
+This trend aligns with the age group preferences for coffee, carryout, and inexpensive restaurants.
+Coupon usage in bars is low, and overall, every income group minimally uses coupons for more expensive restaurants.
+Coupon usage decreases proportionally with income.
+Interestingly, individuals earning over $100K use coupons at a rate similar to those in the middle-income range.